Brain Tumors: Statistics

 Here are some statistics about brain tumors:

-About 23,000 people in the U.S. will be diagnosed with malignant (cancer) tumors of the brain or spinal cord in 2015.
-Many more people will be diagnosed with benign (not cancer) tumors.
+About 23,770 people in the U.S. will be diagnosed with cancer (malignant) tumors of the brain or spinal cord in 2016.
+Many more people will be diagnosed with tumors that are not cancer (benign).

 Brain and spinal cord tumors can develop at any age.
-About 13 percent of tumors grow in children and teens.
+About 13% of tumors grow in children and teens.

 Sources: American Cancer Society and National Cancer Institute